DAXGRID/mssql-cdc/README.md

 ## Introduction

 The MS-SQL change data capture library, simplifies using MS-SQL-CDC by providing a simplified API to interact with the SQL functions for MS-SQL-CDC.
-The API has intentionally been made very simplistic, because the use-cases of the consumers of the library can vary a lot.
+The API has intentionally been made very simplistic, to enable the consumer to write their own abstraction if needed.

 ### Examples